Keynote Speakers & Invited Speaker

 Keynote Speaker II

-Prof. Chin-Chen Chang (IEEE Fellow)
+Prof. Nikola Kasabov (IEEE Fellow)

 Invited Speaker I